osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - A failed or cancelled run never advances its incremental watermark. **Met at the state layer since Phase 1b** — `JobRunRepository.findLastCommittedWatermark(...)` returns the prior `SUCCEEDED` run's value after a `FAILED`/`CANCELLED` run.
 - Restarting the control plane does not lose persisted run state. **Met since Phase 1b** for the persisted `JobDefinition`/`JobRun` rows themselves; a process restart mid-execution still leaves that one run `RUNNING` until Phase 2's lease-expiry recovery reclaims it.
 - Monitoring exposes status, counters, timestamps, and failure details. **Met since Phase 1c-1** via `GET /api/v1/runs`/`GET /api/v1/runs/{id}` (log excerpt is a stub, see above).
-- Unauthorized users cannot view, edit, execute, or cancel jobs. **Not yet applicable** — Phase 1c-1 intentionally ships with no authentication or authorization; every endpoint is currently reachable by anyone who can reach the process.
-This is explicitly deferred to Phase 1c-3 and must not be mistaken for a security gap in the shipped feature, since it was a scoped, agreed exclusion.
+- Unauthorized users cannot view, edit, execute, or cancel jobs. **Met for Phase 1c-3a+b** — Spring Security requires authentication for `/api/v1`, ADMIN bypasses ACLs, and OPERATOR/VIEWER operations are checked against the per-job permission table in backend services and controllers.
 - Administrators can manage users, roles, job permissions, and audit history.
 - The frontend can create, schedule, execute, and monitor jobs through the API. **Partially met**: the API can create, schedule, trigger, and monitor jobs since Phase 1c-2; the frontend itself remains pending in Phase 1c-4.
 - Credentials are absent from job payloads, state records, API responses, and logs. **Met for state records since Phase 1b, and for API responses since Phase 1c-1** — `JobDefinitionResponse` never includes a literal password (only a boolean "configured" flag) and redacts connection strings via `CredentialRedactor`; log absence for the managed runtime is unchanged from the CLI's existing redaction behavior.